Skip to Content

 We tell you in the app when we need your consent to share your data with:

-• companies that introduce their own services via the Monzo app, like energy switching, insurance or remortgaging;
+• companies that introduce their own services via the Monzo app, like insurance or remortgaging;

 • other customers you want to set up joint Monzo accounts with;